Americans shun flights, hotels; pick RVs for travel and stay during vacation

 Eager to travel - but wary of hotels, airplanes and restaurants - more Americans are taking their homes with them everywhere they go, reviving a recreational vehicle business that had been devastated by shutdowns earlier this year.

 Wholesale shipments of RVs posted their highest monthly total in June since October 2018, according to the RV Industry Association, the industry's main trade group, marking a sharp reversal after months of deeply depressed business.
+In data provided to Reuters, the group tallied 40,462 units shipped last month, a 10.8% increase over a year ago.

 Trending CarsFind More Cars